SooryaGeorge7/Paint-In-Cafe/README.md

 #### Full Testing

+1. When the site opens in your device, the home page is displayed.
+2. The home page consists of a header that has a logo on top left side and navigation links on the top right side.
+3. The header is consistent through all the pages of the site.
+4. The logo can be clicked on any page and the site will direct you back to home page.
+5. The navigation links on top right corner are clicked to jump between the different pages of the website.
+6. If a naviagtion link is hovered over or focused on, the color of the naviagtion link changes.
+The link you clicked on will direct you to the specific page that you want to go to.
+7. If you look at the main home page, there is a background video with text overlying it with a button that says "learn more" which can be clicked on to be directed to the main section of home page.
 I did full testing of all the links, buttons, the form on a number of browsers and i have displayed the results of each of them below:

 &check;- Works correctly.